 - Materials list for all parts and sourcing information for necessary components

-- Step-by-step installation instructions with pictures, explaining underground install and how to install and wire fans and thermostats
+- Step-by-step instructions, with pictures, explaining underground install and how to install wire fans and thermostats

-- 1 hour of phone support for installation assistance / trouble shooting
+- 1 hour of phone support for installation assistance and/or troubleshooting

-For commercial greenhouses, Ceres provides an in-depth evaluation of and engineering of a high-performance GAHT™ system.
-Includes:
+For commercial greenhouses, Ceres provides in-depth evaluation and engineering for your high-performance GAHT™ system.